wiremoons/sxl/README.md

 ## Licenses

-The `sxl` application is provided under the _MIT open source license_.
+The `sxl` application is provided under the *MIT open source license*.
 A copy of the MIT license file is [here](./LICENSE).

-The [SpaceX REST API](https://github.com/r-spacex/SpaceX-API) is provided under the _Apache License Version 2.0_ open source license.
-A copy of the license file is [here](https://github.com/r-spacex/SpaceX-API/blob/master/LICENSE).
+The [SpaceX REST API](https://github.com/r-spacex/SpaceX-API) is provided under the _Apache Licence Version 2.0_ open source licence.
+A copy of the licence file is [here](https://github.com/r-spacex/SpaceX-API/blob/master/LICENSE).